SDK Quick Start

 How EvalGate Works

 A closed-loop AI quality system.
-Production failures become regression tests, and bounded autonomous prompt edits can ratchet forward under explicit guardrails once your evaluation loop is in place.
+Reviewed production failures become regression coverage, and bounded autonomous prompt edits can ratchet forward under explicit guardrails once your evaluation loop is in place.

 Collect